hankshyu/RISC-V_MAC/docs/README.md

 ## 1.Intorduction

+RISC concept of attacking the most frequently used functuions by building simple hardware.

+MAF implementation should be consistent with the basic RISC philosophy of heavily optimize units in order to rapidly carry out the most frequently expected function as fast as possible.

 floating point operation is curcial in modern day

 Designs with a compound operation has performance advantage over separate add and multiply datapaths.